Vagabond Ski & Social Club

 Event time: 7pm

 VAGABOND SKI & SOCIAL CLUB, an active social club for singles and married couples.
-Meeting and dance; with great music by Best of Everything on Wednesday, August 2, 2017; 7:00 (meeting), 8:00 (dance), at Knights of Columbus Hall, 1800 S. 92nd Street, West Allis. $5.00 Admission. www.vagabondskiclub.com
+Meeting and dance; with great music by Tom Anthony and his Band on Wednesday, September 6, 2017; 7:00 (meeting), 8:00 (dance), at Knights of Columbus Hall, 1800 S. 92nd Street, West Allis.
+Free Admission for September. www.vagabondskiclub.com.

 Info